 If your website traffic is increasing but your conversion rate remains low, there’s a good chance you’re targeting the wrong audience or that your content doesn’t speak to the pain points and desires of your audience.

-Consider revisiting your customer personas, buyer’s journey, and empathy map to ensure that you truly understand your customers.
+Revisit your customer personas, buyer’s journey, and empathy map to ensure that you truly understand your customers.

 A backlink is when another website links to your content.
 This signals that your content is valuable, authoritative, and worth sharing with others.